-“Like most great cities around the world, Melbourne is a city made up of various boroughs, villages and ‘burbs.
+"Like most great cities around the world, Melbourne is a city made up of various boroughs, villages and 'burbs.
 What I love about Cumulus is that it reflects the inner-city accessibility and buzz of Melbourne.
-In reference to Cutler & Co and Golden Fields, while these locations are geographically separate there is also a distinct difference between the relaxed beachside location of St Kilda and the urban post-industrial design centre of Fitzroy.”
+In reference to Cutler & Co and Luxembourg Bar and Bistro, while these locations are geographically separate there is also a distinct difference between the relaxed beachside location of St Kilda and the urban post-industrial design centre of Fitzroy."

 In fact the city as a whole – proudly multicultural and with a strong fresh food ethos – has had a considerable influence on his food philosophy.